 - edible ribbons

-No matter what shape it takes or how you decorate them, these Italian fried cookies with honey glaze are always a hit with family and friends!
+No matter what shape it takes or how you decorate them, these Italian fried cookies with sweet honey glaze are always a hit with the whole family!

 Tips